Common Plumbing Problems + How to Fix Them

 The fix: Toilet flapper wear and tear is a leading reason for a running toilet.
 The good news is that replacing your flapper is a fairly straightforward process.
 You will need to first shut off the water valve underneath your toilet and flush your toilet to drain excess water.
 Unhook your old flapper so you can find a replacement of the same type.
 From there, it’s as simple as following the instructions on the package.
 After installing, hook the flapper chain onto the lever, keeping enough slack for there to be some give when the flapper closes.

 As you can see, plumbing problems can take many forms—and some are easier to solve than others, so when in doubt, call your local plumber.
-All Klear Plumbing, Heating and Cooling is the leading name in plumbing in the Springfield area and has the expertise to get your plumbing problems solved.
+All Klear All Hours is the leading name in plumbing in the Springfield area and has the expertise to get your plumbing problems solved.

-Give All Klear Plumbing, Heating and Cooling a call today at (417) 228-8252 so we can turn your plumbing problems into a thing of the past.
+Give All Klear All Hours a call today at (417) 228-8252 so we can turn your plumbing problems into a thing of the past.